hammerheim-game/hammerheim-rules/5-warbands.md

 Mordheim.
 Profile M WS BS S T W I A Ld
 4 4 3 3 3 1 3 1 7
-Weapons/Armour: Swordsmen may be equipped with weapons and armour chosen from the Mercenary Equipment list.
+Weapons/Armor: Swordsmen may be equipped with weapons and armor chosen from the Mercenary Equipment list.
 Special Rules
 Expert Swordsmen: Swordsmen are so skilled with their